 “Best” Meaning the Ones You Should Budget for This Year

 Actions speak louder than words, which is true for today’s B2B and B2C businesses.
-More often than not, small businesses use marketing strategies to draw in new customers and increase revenue, but rarely do they focus on customer retention strategies that build long lasting relationships.
+More often than not, small businesses use marketing strategies to draw in new customers and increase revenue, but rarely do they focus on customer retention strategies that build long-lasting relationships.
 Customers are more likely to show brand loyalty when a company actually does what is promised.
-Below are a few key customer-focused marketing tactics that small business owners should budget for in 2019.
+Below are a few key marketing tactics that small business owners should budget for in 2019.

 All Hail the Mighty, Mighty Content

 For many years, the phrase “Content is King” has reigned marketing trend lists.
 In fact, content has become so important that it now plays into all digital marketing channels, from blogs and thought leadership articles to videos, social media, pay-per-click ads and more.
 The algorithms search engines use to determine whether or not your content and keywords are relevant often change, but keywords still matter.
 When optimizing content for keywords, select high opportunity terms or phrases that are relevant to your topic and customers, and place them naturally throughout your content.
 Repeating the same keyword within one article will not enhance your website rank, but stall it.
 This practice is referred to as “keyword stuffing” and is considered webspam or spamdexing.
 A good rule of thumb, if the keyword does not read contextually clearly – don’t use it.

 Even though we focus on machines and algorithms more and more these days, we still need to remember our primary audience is made of living people.
 As you budget for content, keep in mind that more content isn’t necessarily good content.
 People are bombarded with content.
 BOMBARDED.
 For your content to be effective, invest the time and resources it takes to write personalized, authentic content that matters to your audience.

 If you’ve not already allocated marketing dollars to managing your small business’s online reviews and subsequent reputation, now is the time.